TimMangan/App-Info/docs/Windows/Blender/InstallConfigure.md

 # Installation and Configuration Notes for Blender
-By default the app will install into a `Blender` folder under the apprpriate Program Files folder.
+By default the app will install into a `Blender Foundation` folder under the apprpriate Program Files folder.

 ## MSI based installer